Kamala Harris' husband, attorney Doug Emhoff, will bring strong ties to Los Angeles as second gentleman

-"We will have our senator, Kamala Harris, who's had the good judgment to marry a great boy from Los Angeles and now lives here, we will have an Angeleno in the White House alongside Joe Biden -- an amazing and fierce advocate for justice, for opportunity and for equity in our country.
+"We will have our senator, Kamala Harris, who's had the good judgment to marry a great boy from Los Angeles and now lives here, we will have an Angeleno in the White House alongside Joe Biden -- an amazing and fierce advocate for justice, for opportunity and for equity in our country," Mayor Eric Garcetti said.

 Emhoff, a Cal State Northridge graduate, will be the first man in U.S. history to hold the role of vice-presidential spouse.